redhat-cop/quay_configuration/README.md

 There are two ways to get an OAuth access token:

 * Use the Quay Container Registry web UI.
-* Use the `herve4m.quay.quay_first_user` Ansible module to create the first user account just after you installed Quay Container Registry.
+* Use the `infra.quay_configuration.quay_first_user` Ansible module to create the first user account just after you installed Quay Container Registry.
   The module creates and then returns an OAuth access token for the user.
   This token is only valid for 2 hours and 30 minutes.